Below are answers to common questions, click on each question to reveal the answer.

 You may be eligible to apply for Academic Training once you receive your job offer.
 The application must be completed and signed by your academic adviser and submitted to the ISS office for approval at least two weeks prior to the program end date listed on your DS-2019.
 If it is approved, the employment authorization will allow you to work in a specific job directly related to your field of study for 18 months.
 Please come to the ISS office for additional information regarding academic training.

-The University of Tulsa is not admitting students to an Intensive English Program for 2021-2022.
+The University of Tulsa is not admitting students to an Intensive English Program.